Anxiety Therapy

 Physiological

-Some people primarily experience their anxiety or stress in their bodies.
+Some people primarily experience anxiety or stress in their bodies (or a certain area of their bodies).
 For example, a frequently known expression of physiological anxiety is a panic attack, which can often feel like it is coming out of nowhere.
-In all actuality it isn’t, and part of our work is teaching clients to recognize anxiety cues earlier in the process.
+In reality, it isn’t, and part of our work is teaching clients to recognize anxiety cues earlier in the process.

 Social/Relational